Fate/Grand Order: Chapter 1: Observer at the Timeless Temple

 In 2015, the Chaldea Security Organization draws on experts of both the magical and mundane fields to observe the future of mankind for possible extinction events.
 Humanity's survival seems assured for the next century—until the verdict suddenly changes, and now eradication of the species awaits at the end of 2016.
 The cause is unknown, but appears to be linked with the Japanese town of Fuyuki and the events of 2004 during the Fifth Holy Grail War.
 In response, Chaldea harnesses an experimental means of time travel, the Rayshift technology.
 With it, Ritsuka Fujimaru (a young man or woman, depending on the player's choice of gender) who was newly recruited to the organization, and a mysterious girl named Mash Kyrielight, can travel back to 2004 and discover how to save humanity.
 A grand order to fight fate has been declared—an order to change the past and restore the future.
 Following the events in Fuyuki, Ritsuka Fujimaru and Mash Kyrielight must restore the Foundation of Humanity by retrieving powerful Holy Grails.
 The Grails, which are capable of granting any wish, are also able to sustain abnormalities called Singularities that threaten humanity's existence.
 The protagonists utilize Rayshift technology to travel back in time to said periods, ranging from Orleans to Okeanos and even the ancient civilization of Babylonia.
 Along the way, Ritsuka encounters the main antagonist and mastermind behind the plan to eradicate humanity: the Mage-King Solomon.
 He proclaims that Chaldea's attempt to save humanity will not matter if they fail to obtain every single Holy Grail, before leaving.
 After obtaining all 7 Holy Grails, Fujimaru and their Servant advance into Ars Paulina, the throne where Solomon once sat.

 In the final battle against Solomon and his legion of 72 Demon Gods, both Ritsuka and Mash are unable to defeat any of the Demon Pillars as they regenerate immediately.
-When all hope seems lost, the Servants that assisted Fujimaru on their quest through every Singularity appear, allowing Chaldea to break through and defeat Solomon, who is revealed to be the Demon God Goetia, a beast that possessed Solomon's corpse and wishes to eradicate humanity in order to travel back to the dawn of humankind.
-Goetia is swiftly dispatched, but not before Mash utilizes her Noble Phantasm to deflect Goetia's Noble Phantasm to protect Fujimaru in exchange for her life.
-Just as hope was lost, Romani appeared and revealed that he himself is actually the real Solomon, the Grand Caster who wished to be human after the fifth holy grail war.
-Using his only Noble Phantasm to erase himself from existence and weaken Goetia, he then said his goodbyes to Ritsuka and in order for them to defeat Goetia once and for all.
-Upon the final Singularity being restored to order, Mash is revived via the power of Beast IV, who is revealed to be Fou, a dog-like creature that has journeyed alongside Fujimaru and their party through the entirety of the game.
+When all hope seems lost, the Servants that assisted Ritsuka on their quest through every Singularity appear, allowing Chaldea to break through and defeat Solomon, who is revealed to be the Demon God Goetia, a Beast that possessed Solomon's corpse and wishes to eradicate humanity in order to travel back to the dawn of humankind.
+Goetia used his Noble Phantasm to cancel the Servants' summoning, leaving only Ritsuka and Mash to fight.
+However, Mash utilizes her Noble Phantasm to deflect Goetia's Noble Phantasm to protect Ritsuka in exchange for her life.
+Just as hope was lost, Romani appeared and revealed that he himself is actually the real Solomon, the Grand Caster who wished to be human after the fifth Holy Grail War.
+Romani uses his Noble Phantasm to weaken Goetia and allow Ritsuka to summon the Servants again at the cost of his existence, entrusting everything to Ritsuka.
+With Goetia's defeat, the final Singularity is restored to order, and Mash is revived via the power of Beast IV, who is revealed to be Fou, a dog-like creature that has journeyed alongside Fujimaru and their party through the entirety of the game.
 Upon completion of the Singularities, Ritsuka Fujimaru is awarded the rank of Cause, by the Mages Association.